'She Taught Love' Is the Epitome of a Black Woman's Strength

 I feel as though that's something so beautiful that we get to show is this beautiful relationship between a Black father and his young daughter.
 I wish I would be able to watch this with my father, but I know that many, many young girls will be watching it with theirs, and that gives me peace.

-DARRELL BRITT-GIBSON: It’s a lovely moment when Frank tells Molly for the first time in the film that he loves her.
+It’s a lovely moment when Frank tells Molly for the first time in the film that he loves her.
 Sometimes I felt that the character was incapable of loving another human.

-He has had his guard up this whole time because that is just what life has given to him, has presented to him.
+DARRELL BRITT-GIBSON: He has had his guard up this whole time because that is just what life has given to him, has presented to him.
 And he realized that the only reason he felt safe enough to actually say to her that I love you is because she might not [be alive to] even be able to hear it.

-At one point Mali is reflecting on her death and tells Frank what she wants his post-Mali existence to look like.
+At one point, Mali is reflecting on her death and tells Frank what she wants his post-Mali existence to look like.
 She’s adamant that a sad life is not what she wants for him and goes as far as to explain the kind of woman he should date next.

-It was in that space of Black women always feeling the need to and also following through on the protection of Black men, even if it's at the expense of their own happiness and joy.
+DARRELL BRITT-GIBSON: It was in that space of Black women always feeling the need to and also following through on the protection of Black men, even if it's at the expense of their own happiness and joy.
 And so she's this beautiful, strong, all-encompassing character that has everybody pulling her in every direction while she also fights for her life, and doing all that, she still will sit there and tell this man, "You need to be happy when I go."

-She Taught Love will be available for streaming on HULU on Friday, September 27.
+She Taught Love will be available for streaming on Hulu on Friday, September 27.